BargerT/Pong/README.md

 # Known Bugs
 Currently when the pong ball begins to move too fast it will phase through paddles and result in a point.
 This bug is likely caused by the way that I am checking for collision using pixel zones.
-This is a limitation of my knowledge at this time and my choice of turtle to draw the game.
+This is a limitation of my knowledge of the turtle library.
 If I return I will look into using another library to help draw and play the game.